 Performance within a dissertation course is measured using rubrics and written artefacts.
-All appeals involving grades and reviews must follow the appropriate processes stated in the catalogue and student handbook.
+All appeals involving grades and reviews must follow the appropriate processes stated in the catalog and student handbook.
 Dissertating students have the right to appeal a dismissal due to noncompletion of a course.
-In such matters, students should contact an Executive Student Services Advisor and request an appeal.
+In such matters, students should contact a Student Success Advocate and request an appeal.